Exploration-Lab/Rhetorical-Roles/Code/README.md

 ## Code

 Here we provide all the different codes which we have used in this project.
-Please refer to the `data` readme file to get access to the data which we have used here.
+Please refer to the `data` folder to get access to the data which we have used here.

 **This folder contains 4 sub-folders:**
 - Models